 Students are advised to consult with an Academic Advisor to ensure a FLATS test is needed.
 These exams are pass/fail, require 60% proficiency to pass, and no college credit is awarded.
 Passing scores will satisfy the graduation requirement to demonstrate Foreign Language Competency.

-EFSC offers on-campus BYU/FLATS testing by appointment only at the Melbourne and Cocoa Campus Assessment Centers with limited, small groups to maintain social distancing and administer tests as safely as possible.
+EFSC offers on-campus BYU/FLATS testing by appointment only at the Cocoa, Melbourne and Palm Bay Campus Assessment Centers with limited, small groups to maintain social distancing and administer tests as safely as possible.

 Exams are available for the following languages:

 *Indicates paper/pencil version at $75 exam fee.
 All others $50 exam fee

 EFSC has no preparation materials available.
 We suggest students review their reading ability in the language.
 Conversational interaction with a friend with whom you can practice both listening and speaking the language is recommended.